-Mari Fukumoto was born in Tokyo, Japan in 1987 and graduated from Tokyo University of the Arts with many prize in 2009.
+Mari Fukumoto was born in Tokyo (Japan) and graduated from Tokyo University of the Arts with many prize in 2009.
 She studied organ with Prof. Tsuguo Hirono and associate Prof. Yuichiro Shiina.She also studied non-idiomatic improvisation with Masahiko Satoh and plays musical improvisation as a member of the Alien Networks.

-She went to its graduate school and in 2011, she went to Hamburg, Germany to make an advanced study of early music with Prof. Wolfgang Zerer.
-Thanks to two-year scholarship from DAAD and also scholarship from Otto Stöterau Foundation, she finished her master study of organ of early music at the Hochschule fur Musik und Theater Hamburg in 2013 with the best score.
+In 2011, she went to Hamburg, Germany to make an advanced study of early music with Prof. Wolfgang Zerer.
+Thanks to two-year scholarship from DAAD and also scholarship from Otto Stöterau Foundation, she finished her master study of organ performance of early music at the Hochschule fur Musik und Theater Hamburg in 2013 with the best score(Mit Auszeichnung).

 Mari Fukumoto won the 1st prize at prestigious international organ competitions .

 In 2012, she won the 1st prize at the 7th International Organ Competition Musashino-Tokyo, Japan and In 2013, Johann Pachelbel Prize (the 1st prize) at the International Organ Competition of the 62th International Organ week in Nurnberg, Germany.
 In addition, she won in 2014 the 1st prize at 4th International Organ Competition “Daniel Herz” in Brixen/Bressanone, Italy and also the 1st prize at the 3rd International Orgal Competition “Agati-Tronchi” in Pistoia, Italy.
 In 2017, she also got the 2nd prize at the 6th International Organ Competition Jan Pieterszoon Sweelinck in Amsterdam/ Haarlem, Netherlands.